patriksevallius/reverse-engineering/reverseme/lena151/reverseme-2/resources/README.md

-# Resousce file 129 extracted from reverseme with ResourceHacker.exe
+# Resource file RCData:129 extracted from reverseme with ResourceHacker.exe